 There have been no changes to the exposures to risk; the objectives, policies and processes for managing the risk and the methods used to measure the risk.

-26C.
+27C.
 Fair Values of Financial Instruments

-The financial assets and financial liabilities at amortised cost are at a carrying amount that is a reasonable approximation of fair value.
+The financial assets and financial liabilities at amortised cost are at a carrying amount that is a reasonable approximation of fair value except as disclosed below: